Texas-Mexico Border – 'The Last Stand'

 Padilla told NBC 5 Investigates that his team is fighting to keep up, especially with the increasing number of children and whole families who require greater needs, and trigger more paperwork, when caught.

-In addition, he said, “stash houses” are found almost daily – places where illegal immigrants hide in horrid conditions, sometimes stolen, like cargo, by rival smugglers.
+In addition, he said, “stash houses” are found almost daily – places where undocumented immigrants hide in horrid conditions, sometimes stolen, like cargo, by rival smugglers.

 “So these things are what I call symptoms of a border that needs a lot of work.
 Those are the things that keep me up at night,” Padilla said.